Day Clocks for Alzheimers Sufferers

 Many carers and family members express their delight in the way sufferers of Alzheimer's, Dementia and Stroke are helped simply by having a Day Clock.
 Sufferers are unaware of any pressure by constantly asking their carers, What day is it?

 Almost all purchases are followed up by the same level of feedback expressing how much a Day Clock has helped.
 In many cases this simple item becomes a focal point and centre of attraction for the sufferer.
 At DayClox, being a small British business, we have many designs having been inspired by our customers in pursuit of creating the perfect "Easy to Read" Day Clock available.
 Not only the widest choice, but DayClox provide the best prices and discounts for such a specialised market.

 Our imagination was the creation of the Digital Calendar Day Clock, which has received enormous praise and sales.

-It is upsetting for us that so many copycat producers, promote their products as Dementia Clocks, whilst this design has been embraced by that community it was never designed or should be described as such.
-It is only described as a Dementia Clock to gain sympathetic sales.
+It is upsetting for us that so many copycat producers, promote their products as Alzheimer Clocks, whilst this design has been embraced by that community it was never designed or should be described as such.
+It is only described as a Alzheimers Clock to gain sympathetic sales.

 What is a Day Clock?

 Often those who have never heard of a Day Clock see them as a bit of a novelty.

 If you don't need one, possibly it is, but even the most cynical amongst us, once they understand the need for one, become impressed on how such a simple idea can be a great aid to the many that do.

 Carers and families are familiar with this request from Alzheimer's & Dementia sufferers; it is one part of the memory that seems to be affected in the early stages of these terrible conditions.